apache/pulsar/site2/docs/functions-develop.md

 ### Access metrics
 To access metrics created by Pulsar Functions, refer to [Monitoring](deploy-monitoring.md) in Pulsar.

+## Security

+If you want to enable security on Pulsar Functions, you should enable security on [Functions Workers](functions-worker.md).
+For more details, refer to [Security settings](functions-worker.md#security-settings).

 ## State storage
 Pulsar Functions use [Apache BookKeeper](https://bookkeeper.apache.org) as a state storage interface.
 Pulsar installation, including the local standalone installation, includes deployment of BookKeeper bookies.